cgrymala/extended-super-admins/readme.txt

 * Minified JavaScript and CSS files used in the plugin (non-minified source files are still included in the package)
 * Added ability to manually flush the Codex information
 * Extended length of Codex cache from 7 days to 30 days
-* Hopefully fixed issue that allowed modified users to change ESA settings
 * Minor change in CSS for 3.2

+= 0.6.1 =
+* Hopefully fixed issue that allowed modified users to edit their own permissions
+* Removed alpha indication from plugin version name

 = 0.6a =
 * The JavaScript for this plugin has been optimized quite a bit